Table of Contents

 You need to think of yourself as weak and stupid!

-Yeah, sorry, it’s not easy to do is it!
-But you should factor in the full cost of a welcome bonus, including a free spins bonus before you accept it.
+Yeah, sorry, it’s not easy to do, is it!
+But you should factor in the full cost of a welcome bonus, including a free spins bonus, before you accept it.
 That is, you shouldn’t picture yourself enjoying those spins, having a big win, and logging off, or simply enjoying the free spins and then forgetting about a site for a while.
 Instead, you should picture yourself doing whatever you have to do to trigger a free spins offer, and then depositing the full amount needed to allow you to withdraw any winnings you make with your free spins.

 This is how the site assesses an offer, and it’s how you should too.

-Should You Accept Free Spins Offers?
+Should You Accept Free Spins Casino Offers?

-That doesn’t mean you shouldn’t accept free spins offers, it just means that you should accept them with an open mind and an honest idea of what the offer means.
+That doesn’t mean you shouldn’t accept free spins offers; it just means that you should accept them with an open mind and an honest idea of what the offer means.

 And you should also do it with safe gambling as your first priority.

 Offers and bonuses are one of the ways that casino sites short-circuit our good intentions.
-They give us something that appears to be free and this has a powerful psychological effect.
+They give us something that appears to be free, and this has a powerful psychological effect.

 So keep safe gambling at the front of your mind when you assess an offer and after you have accepted your free spins.

 The best advice to gamble safely is probably to ignore money.
 That sounds counterintuitive, but it’s at the heart of the industry-approved slogan – when the fun stops, stop.
-That is play gambling games only for fun, not for money (and certainly not when you need money).
+That is, play gambling games only for fun, not for money (and certainly not when you need money).

 How to Accept and Use Free Spins Safely